Faiqa-batool/Object-Oriented-Programming/README.md

 ### 2. Nesting of member functions:
 This file contains the better understanding of how a method can call other method by itself.

+### 3. Passing objects as arguments:
+This file contains how to pass objects as arguments of a function.